Valuations on manifolds and integral geometry: Background

 \subsection{Normal cycles.}

 Let us recall the definition of normal cycle of a compact submanifold with corners.
 This is a generalization of a unit conormal bundle of a smooth submanifold.

 Let $X$ be an $n$-dimensional smooth manifold.
+For the simplicity of the notation we assume that $X$ is oriented though this assumption can be easily removed.
 Let $TX$ denote the tangent bundle of $X$, and $T^*X$ the cotangent bundle.
 Let $\PP_+(T^*X)=:\PP_X$ denote the oriented projectivization of the cotangent bundle $T^*X$, namely $\PP_X\to X$ is a bundle over $X$ such that its fiber over a point $x\in X$ is equal to the quotient space $(T_x^*X\backslash\{0\})/\RR_{>0}$.
 Notice that if one fixes a Riemannian metric on $X$ then $\PP_X$ is naturally identified with the spherical cotangent bundle of $X$.
-For this reason we call $\PP_X$ the spherical cotangent bundle even a metric is not fixed.
+For this reason we call $\PP_X$ the spherical cotangent bundle even if no metric is fixed.

 Let $P\in \cp(X)$ be a compact submanifold with corners.
 For any point $x\in P$ let $T_xP\subset T_xX$ denote the tangent cone of $P$ at the point $x$.
 It is defined as follows: One can easily see that $T_xP$ is a convex polyhedral cone.
 If $P$ has no corners or boundary then $T_xP$ is the usual tangent space of $P$ at $x$.
 Let $(T_xP)^\circ \subset T^*_xX$ denote the dual cone.
 Recall that the dual cone $C^o$ of a convex cone $C$ in a linear space $W$ is defined by